 APPLICATION PROCESS: Interested applicants should write an application, comprising:

 - A cover letter (outlining your suitability for this position and responding to the responsibilities and qualifications listed above)

 Please email your application to Katy Hannigan, Office & Administrative Coordinator at: email@example.com.

 Applications will be reviewed as received and the position will remain open until filled.

 Shunpike has all sorts of opportunities for those that would like to learn more about working in arts administration in a fast-paced nonprofit organization.

 Shunpike has worked with graduate and undergraduate interns, as well as those not currently in a degree program.
 All should feel welcome to apply!

-To apply, send a cover letter with your specific proposal and a recent resume to jobs[at]shunpike.org.
-Shunpike is an equal opportunity employer.
+To apply, send a cover letter with your specific proposal and a recent resume to programs[at]shunpike.org.